heyjochen/notes/src/site/notes/20-29 Software Engineering/23 Technical Fundamentals/23.03 Leetcode/832 Flipping an Image.md

 **Input:** image = [[1,1,0],[1,0,1],[0,0,0\|1,1,0],[1,0,1],[0,0,0]]
 **Output:** [[1,0,0],[0,1,0],[1,1,1\|1,0,0],[0,1,0],[1,1,1]]
 ## Approach
-Loop through the array, init two pointers, one at the beginning, one at the end, whiile loop through, swap position and invert via 1 -
+Loop through the array, init two pointers, one at the beginning, one at the end, while loop through, swap position and invert via 1 -
 ## Solution
 ```javascript
 var flipAndInvertImage = function(image) {